Thanksgiving and encouragement. 2:13-17

 The antichrist, under the direction of Satan, is always causing trouble, corrupting ideas, driving individuals, institutions or organizations to compromise their principles.
 This world is not heaven, yet by grace through faith we are God's family, his saved people.
 So then, how shall we stand firm in these troubled times?
 "Hold onto the teachings", says Paul; hold onto the Word of God.
 We need to get the information right and let it strengthen us.

 Yet, there is more we can do.
 Paul prays that his readers be encouraged in their inner being.
 This is clearly a ministry of the indwelling Spirit of Christ.
-Against the wiles of this age, may we look in faith to the one who constantly surprises us with his love, and inspires us with courage and confidence, enabling us to stand firm and not be overwhelmed by the vagaries of life.
-Our God will buttress us in our faith; this we can pray for, believing.
+Against the wiles of this age, may we look in faith to the one who constantly surprises us with his love and inspires us with courage and confidence, enabling us to stand firm and not be overwhelmed by the vagaries of life.
+Our God will buttress us in our faith; this we can rightly ask in pray, believing.

 1. In what sense are we God's "chosen" people?